 Meredith Marsh, PhD is an Assistant Professor of Geography.
 She teaches courses on world regional geography, economic geography, the geography of food, and various courses related to geography education.
 Her research interests include geography education, geospatial literacy, as well as local and global agricultural and food production processes.

-Chryssa Sharp PhD is an Assistant Professor of International Business in Lindenwood University’s School of Business and Entrepreneurship.
+Chryssa Sharp PhD is an Assistant Professor of International Business in Lindenwood University’s Robert W. Plaster School of Business and Entrepreneurship.
 She earned a PhD in Management from the University of Calgary in Canada and an MBA in International Management from the Thunderbird School of Global Management.
 Dr. Sharp’s industry experiences encompass aspects of marketing, strategic planning and cross-cultural communications.
 She has also been involved with developing programs to support small business exporting.
 Dr. Sharp’s academic interests include the intersection of organizational behavior and strategic decision making, corporate discrimination and the globalization of higher education.
 Dr. Sharp has lived in Europe and Asia and has travelled in over thirty countries.